kmellick/Data-Guide/05-weather_and_climate.md

 ## HYSPLIT wind trajectories {#hysplit}

 Wind trajectories are useful for determining the primary sources contributing to elevated air monitoring results.
-Trajectory results for the air monitoring netowork are available in [WAIR](#wair) for the years 2007 to 2017.
+Trajectory results for the air monitoring network are available in [WAIR](#wair) for the years 2007 to 2017.
 The R package [SplitR](https://github.com/rich-iannone/SplitR) was used to automate HYSPLIT modeling for each air monitoring location.